2023 Best Value Communication & Journalism Doctor's Degree Schools in North Dakota

 Best North Dakota Schools for Affordable Quality for a Doctorate in Communication & Journalism

 Our 2023 rankings named North Dakota State University - Main Campus the best value school in North Dakota for communication and journalism students working on their doctor’s degree.
-Located in the city of Fargo, North Dakota State University is a public college with a fairly large student population.
+Located in the medium-sized city of Fargo, North Dakota State University is a public school with a fairly large student population.

-North Dakota State University also took the #2 spot in our Best Communication & Journalism Doctor’s Degree Schools in North Dakota rankings.
+North Dakota State University not only placed well in our value ranking, but it is also #2 on our Best Communication & Journalism Doctor’s Degree Schools in North Dakota list.

 Request Information

-UND did well in our overall quality rankings, too.
-It placed #3 on our Best Communication & Journalism Doctor’s Degree Schools in North Dakota list.
+UND also made our Best Communication & Journalism Doctor’s Degree Schools in North Dakota list, coming in at #3.

 Read full report on Communication & Journalism at University of North Dakota